albertoanguita/Javalite-deleteCascade-test/README.md

 ## deleteCascade()

-* Movie, actor, movie to actor record and review are deleted from database.db.
+* Movie, actor, movie to actor record and review are deleted from database.db (as expected).

 * The callbacks of the movie, the related actor and the related review are triggered, but not the callback of the MoviesActors record.